The original biblical manuscripts, women Bible teachers, assurance for believers, God's

 - My answer: Yes, I take communion with all the members of my church

-congregation every time it is served (about once a month) in full obedience of 1 Corinthians
+congregation every time it is served (about once a month) in total obedience to 1 Corinthians

 How can you read 1 Corinthians 11 and say that those First